 Let’s face it.
 No one cares.
-Throughout historical accounts of remarkable feats of strength, people only really document what someone was able to lift from A to B (such as Paul Anderson’s Backlift), or hold in position.
-But in very few places are there records of what someone was able to lower under control.
+Throughout historical accounts of remarkable feats of strength, people only really document what someone was able to lift from A to B or hold in position.
+But there are very few (if any) records of what someone was able to lower under control.

-Keeping this systemic, whole body response in mind, eccentric training (although it emphasizes the lowering phase), can directly increase the strength within the lifting phase.
-In fact, because you are able to train at a higher intensity (e.g. handle weight up to 40% heavier), you can become even stronger than simply doing traditional training.
+That’s right…Eccentric training (although it emphasizes the lowering phase), can directly increase the strength within the lifting phase.
+Because you are able to train at a higher intensity (e.g. handle weight up to 40% heavier), you can become stronger, even if you never lifted a weight.

 Eccentric overload training has been shown to result in significant strength gains and even greater gains in jump height when compared to traditional training (7).
 In fact, the researchers stated that

 “enhanced eccentric load led to a subtly faster gene expression pattern, inducing a shift towards faster muscle phenotypes”.